Mykeb96/Mykeb96/README.md

 ## Featured Projects
 Check out the pinned repositories below for examples of:
-- Full-stack applications with authentication and relational databases
+- Full-stack applications with relational databases
-- RESTful APIs built with Node/Prisma/NestJS
+- RESTful APIs built with Node/Prisma/NestJS/Python
-- Front-end projects using React and component-based architecture
+- Front-end projects using React/NextJS/Vite